-And among the nation’s 5,000 hospitals, U.S. News rated Christiana Care as a high-performing hospital in four specialties: Geriatrics, Neurology & Neurosurgery, Orthopaedics, and Pulmonology.
+And among the nation’s estimated 5,000 hospitals, U.S. News rated Christiana Care as a high-performing hospital in four specialties: Geriatrics, Neurology & Neurosurgery, Orthopaedics, and Pulmonology.

 Christiana Care also was one of only 48 hospitals – barely 1 percent of the more than 4,500 hospitals evaluated – that earned a top rating for their handling of nine surgical procedures and chronic conditions: aortic valve surgery, abdominal aortic aneurysm repair, heart bypass surgery, heart failure procedures, colon cancer surgery, hip replacement, knee replacement, lung cancer surgery and interventions to assist with chronic obstructive pulmonary disease (COPD).

 “Our consistent Best Hospitals rating in U.S. News & World Report is a testament to the commitment of our extraordinary clinicians and staff to providing compassionate, high-quality care across our health system in The Christiana Care Way,” said Janice E. Nevin, M.D., MPH, Christiana Care president and CEO.
 “We are pleased to be recognized again for our efforts to help our patients and our communities achieve optimal health with the best in innovative and value-driven care.”